Week 12 NFL betting guide, expert and computer picks, props, DFS, fantasy football rankings

 No team has a worst NFL spread record than Washington, but with it on a bye, you'll have to pick on other teams with your Week 12 NFL bets.
 Tennessee could be that squad as it has just one more ATS victory than the Commanders, and the Titans take on a Seattle team which has covered a league-high eight times, including being 5-0 ATS on the road as it will visit Tennessee.
 A thorough Week 12 NFL betting guide will look at trends like these, while also taking into account recent performances, injuries and more to allow you to be fully informed before making any NFL predictions.

 Seahawks vs. Titans (+13.5), along with Steelers vs. Bears (-2.5) and Jaguars vs. Cardinals (+2.5), are the lone cross-conference games this week.
-Apart from making Week 12 NFL picks against the spread for them, the likes of Jaxon Smith-Njigba, D.K.
-Metcalf, Caleb Williams and Travis Etienne could factor into NFL player props, plugged into Fantasy football lineups or be a part of your NFL DFS strategy.
+Apart from making Week 12 NFL picks against the spread for them, the likes of Sam Darnold, Rome Odunze, Travis Etienne and Trey McBride could factor into NFL player props, plugged into Fantasy football lineups or be a part of your NFL DFS strategy.
 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 12, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.

 Join SportsLine here, and for a limited time get your first month for $1 using promo code CHAMPIONSHIP.